Tinedanzer/bamazon/README.md

 2) From there, just simply replace 'port,user,password'  into the matching spots in the function sqlObj(arg) object!

-3)Run the sql code in MySql workbench, then run the javascript file in your node consule and enjoy the magic!
+3)Run the sql code in MySql workbench, then run the javascript file in your node console and enjoy the magic!

 ex: node .\bamazonCustomer.js